composablesys/collabs/docs/src/guide/built_in_collabs.md

 In some situations, the immutable vs. mutable distinction is subtle:

-1. `LWWCMap<K, V>` has immutable values of type `V`.
+1. `CValueMap<K, V>` has immutable values of type `V`.
 However, you can still change the value associated to a key, e.g., `map.set("foo", 7)`.
-The difference between `LWWCMap` and a map with mutable values is that in `LWWCMap`, you must not mutate a value in-place, e.g., `map.get("foo")!.doMutatingOperation();`.
+The difference between `CValueMap` and a map with mutable values is that in `CValueMap`, you must not mutate a value in-place, e.g., `map.get("foo")!.doMutatingOperation();`.
 Instead, you can _only_ change a key's value using `map.set`.
 If two users set the same key concurrently like this, then one of their values will be chosen according to the Last-Writer-Wins (LWW) rule.
 2. You can use `Collab`s as immutable values.
 In that case, the immutable value acts as a _reference_ to the original `Collab`, like the \* types above.
    > **Example.** In a project planning app, suppose you want to let users describe the set of people working on the project and assign one of them as the project lead.
 Let `CPerson` be a `Collab` that you are using to represent a person.
 Then you can use a (mutable value) `CSet<CPerson>` to represent the set of people, and an (immutable value) `CVar<CPerson>` to store a reference to the project lead, chosen from the set's values.